 Following the global financial crisis, the reform and replacement of benchmark interest rates such as US\$ LIBOR became a priority for global regulators.
 It is expected that LIBOR will no longer be published after December 2021.
 There is currently uncertainty around the timing and precise nature of these changes.
 The Group's risk exposure that is directly affected by the interest rate benchmark reform is its borrowings at variable rates.
 The Group has hedged US\$2,100.0 million of these borrowings with an amortising interest rate swap, and it has designated the swap as a cash flow hedge of the variability in cash flows of the debt.
 Under the amendments, hedge accounting is not discontinued solely because of the interest rate benchmark reform.
 Hedging relationships (and related documentation) are required to be amended to reflect modifications to the hedged item, hedging instrument and hedged risk.
 Amended hedging relationships should meet all qualifying criteria to apply hedge accounting, including effectiveness requirements.
-If, and when, LIBOR is replaced as the underlying variable rate applicable to the Group's borrowings.
+If, and when, LIBOR is replaced as the underlying variable rate applicable to the Group's borrowings, with an alternate benchmark rate, this may potentially impact the future interest payable on the Group's borrowings.
 The Group is closely monitoring the transition to new benchmark interest rates.